 Tipped employees working in dual jobs may be entitled to full minimum wage.

 Where a tipped employee works in two separate positions, the employer cannot take the tip credit for the position in which the employee does not make tips.
 In cases where tipped employees spend time performing non-tipped duties related to the tipped occupation, such as cleaning and setting tables, making coffee, occasionally washing dishes, the employer may still take the tip credit for all times so long as the employee does not spend more than 20 percent of the workweek performing non-tipped duties.
 If they employee spends more than 20% performing non-tipped duties, then the employee is entitled to full minimum wage for that time.

-Contact our office for a FREE consultation with an Ohio FLSA Lawyer if you have questions about your compensation as a tipped employee.
+Contact our office for a FREE consultation with Ohio FLSA Lawyers if you have questions about your compensation as a tipped employee.

 If you have issues related to your tipped compensation, including about a tip pool or any other issues related to your tipped compensation, then you may have a claim for unpaid wages.
-If you have questions about your tipped wages, then you should contact our office today to speak with an Ohio FLSA Lawyer.
-You may contact our office for a FREE consultation with an Ohio FLSA Lawyer by filling out the information below or calling 1-614-949-1181.
+If you have questions about your tipped wages, then you should contact our office today to speak with Ohio FLSA Lawyers.
+You may contact our office for a FREE consultation with Ohio FLSA Lawyers by filling out the information below or calling 1-614-949-1181.